emaloney/MBToolbox/README.md

 ## About Mockingbird Toolbox

-The Mockingbird Toolbox represents the base set of components that comprise the Mockingbird Library.
+The Mockingbird Toolbox represents the foundation of the Mockingbird Library.

 Over the years, Gilt Groupe has used and refined Mockingbird Library as the base platform for its various iOS projects.